Alpaca Farming | Homesteading

 If something happens to the mother, or she is unable to suckle her young, other female alpacas who have recently given birth will take on the cria and nurse it without complications.
 They are therefore excellent surrogate mothers.

-For those of you who are wanting to keep alpacas for the above reasons then it is useful to think of having 2-3 castrated males.
+For those of you who are wanting to keep alpacas for wool then it is useful to think of having 2-3 castrated males.
 As alpacas are herd animals they need to have the company of other alpacas.
 Buying whethers is a cheaper option than buying breeding quality alpacas.
-In addition they can be shorn twice a year, and their fleece can be used for home spinning, felting or weaving.
+In addition they can be shorn twice a year, and, as mentioned, their fleece can be used for home spinning, felting or weaving.

 Because of their excellent range of vision they make excellent 'guard dogs' and will keep predators away from your sheep and are good at protecting their own young.
 Not only will alpacas protect your sheep, but they will also protect your chickens and ducks from foxes and wolves.